 Rekha Goyal is a Mumbai based ceramic artist.
 Over the last 19 years, she has worked on installations and murals for private and public spaces, designed ceramic products under her own studio as well as for boutique lifestyle brands, been a part of the education space and projects in art therapy and artisanal craft.

-An avid traveller, she has been widely quoted in national publications for her entrepreneurial work in setting-up one of India’s first networks of homestays.
+An avid traveller, she has been widely quoted for her entrepreneurial work in setting-up one of India’s first networks of homestays.
 She has advised women groups in rural areas on generating livelihoods through sustainable tourism.
 She has also trained in the Indian classical dances of Bharatnatyam and Kathak for 9 years.

 Rekha Goyal was born in Mumbai in 1979 and spent her early years in South America.
 She has been running her ceramic art & pottery studio in Mumbai since 1999.
 She graduated in ceramics from Sir J J School of Art, Mumbai and did her masters in Art in Architecture, London.